3D printing service in Barcelona

 We prefer personal interaction because 3D printing is not that standard.
 We give you advice to find the best material for your needs, as well as the most effective way to 3D print based on the results you are looking for: mechanical stiffness, external surface finish, lightness, dimensional precision or simply best price.CONTACT US

-We have the material for your project
+The right material for your project

 The most frequent materials are PLA, for its low cost and easiness to print, and PETG for its versatility.
+Many colors vailable.

 ¿Why 3D printing?